frconor-ebook/meditations/_posts/2025-05-28-the-gift-of-fear-of-the-lord.md

 "It is the very spirit," says St. Paul, "that has filled our hearts and makes us say to God, 'Abba!
 Father!'"
 (Gal.
 4:6)**.** Come, Father!

-That also includes the fear of God and the seven gifts of the Spirit, we\'re told in Isaiah 11:2.
+That also includes the fear of God and the seven gifts of the Spirit, we\'re told in Isaiah (Isa.
+11:2).

 Fearing the Lord allows us to preserve a certain correct relation between the detachment and the closeness of the creatures to God.